seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 11. How to Disable Auto-Booting When Opening the Macbook Lid?

 This useful bit of wisdom was found in [this article in OSXDaily](http://osxdaily.com/2017/01/19/disable-boot-on-open-lid-macbook-pro/).
-You can manipulate the MacOS frimware from the command line:
+You can manipulate the MacOS firmware from the command line:

 ```bash
 sudo nvram AutoBoot=%00